indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 INDIGO Imager Agent can use two focus quality metrics called Focus Quality Estimators.
 Each of them has its positives and drawbacks.

 - **Peak/HFD** - This estimator uses the peak value of the selected star and its Half Flux Diameter (HFD) to determine the best focus.
 This is the default estimator.
 It uses a selection with a given radius (see **Selection Radius**) for the estimation.
 If the star is highly defocused the HFD may not be measurable and the focusing procedure will fail.
+- **U-Curve** - This estimator uses the HFD of the selected star (see **Selection Radius**) as a focus quality estimation.
+If the star is highly defocused the HFD may not be measurable and the focusing procedure will fail.
+This estimator looks for the best focus by moving the focuser in one direction and looks for HFD minimum with a step specified in **Initial / U-Curve step**.
+It collects several data points on each side of the focus and using a Polynomial fit it estimates the best focus and moved the focuser to this position.
 - **RMS contrast** - This estimator uses Root Mean Square (RMS) contrast of the whole image to determine the best focus.
 This method works fine with highly defocused images.
 It can find a perfect focus form virtually any focuser position as long as the image has some features on it.
 As a downside of this method should be mentioned that saturated stars will fool it and it will not find the perfect focus.
 To fight this, INDIGO 2.0-166 introduces masking of the saturated areas.
 If saturation is detected, the saturated area is excluded from the RMS contrast estimation and focusing statistics are reset.
 Then the autofocus process is resumed.
 This can be avoided with shorter exposure time, lower gain, or just by avoiding bright stars in the focusing frame (see **Selection Subframe**).

 Focus quality estimators will not work correctly if used with Bachtinov mask.
 If the mask is on during the AF process, the end focus will either fail or will be reported ok while in fact it is not.
 Bachtinov mask can be used to verify the final focus but not during the AF process.